MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 weight: 3
 ---
 ## Overview
-MobileFirst Operational Analytics has a few APIs to help a user get started with collecting Analytics.
-In Cordova, applications start collecting analytics data out of the box.
+MobileFirst Platform Foundation Operational Analytics provides APIs to help the developer with collecting Analytics.
+Cordova applications start collecting analytics data out-of-the-box.
 However, for native platforms, iOS and Android, there is some instrumentation that the developer has to implement.

 #### Jump to:
 * [Configuring Analytics on the Client Side](#configuring-analytics-on-the-client-side)